Why Lot Value Drives Tarrytown Decisions

 - Time-to-occupancy: renovation can be faster with lower carrying costs.

-Quick ways to quantify the split
+Quick Ways to Quantify the Split

-- Comparative approach: study recent teardown sales on the same block to estimate a land-only price.
+Comparative approach: Study recent teardown sales on the same block to estimate a land-only price.
 Local MLS and Austin Board of Realtors market data are helpful reference points.

-Trees and urban forestry
+Trees and Urban Forestry

-Austin’s Tree Ordinance protects regulated and heritage trees.
+Austin's Tree Ordinance protects regulated and heritage trees.
 Preservation areas can reduce your buildable footprint and require specific construction methods and mitigation.
-Get a certified arborist’s inventory before you commit.
-Review requirements through the City’s Urban Forestry program.
+Get a certified arborist's inventory before you commit.

-Impervious cover and setbacks
+Impervious Cover and Setbacks

 The Land Development Code sets limits on roofed area, driveways, and hardscape, plus front, side, and rear setbacks.
 These rules define your build envelope and can affect layout, parking, and outdoor living.
-Confirm zoning and coverage limits with City of Austin Development Services.

-Floodplain, drainage, and soils
+Floodplain, Drainage, and Soils

-Utilities and easements
+Utilities and Easements

 Recorded easements and utility lines can restrict where you build and drive the need for relocations or upgrades.
 Order a boundary and tree survey showing all easements, and confirm capacity and service locations with Austin Energy and Austin Water early in the process.

-Historic or neighborhood review
+Historic or Neighborhood Review

 Older homes may be subject to demolition review or neighborhood-specific considerations.
 This can influence design choices and timelines.
-Check City historic resources and confirm the review pathway with Development Services.

-Permitting timeline and fees
+Permitting Timeline and Fees

 Teardown plus new construction typically involves demolition, building, tree, grading, drainage, and utility permits.
 Each adds lead time and cost.
 Build a schedule and budget that reflect City processes.
-For current submittal and fee guidance, start with Development Services.

 Start with a simple, side-by-side model.
 Use realistic comps for Tarrytown and recent cost inputs from experienced local builders.

-- Costs to include: acquisition price, closing costs, hard costs (renovation or demo plus new build), soft costs (design, engineering, surveys, geotech, permits, fees, utility taps, tree mitigation), financing and carrying costs, and contingency.
+Costs to include: Acquisition price, closing costs, hard costs (renovation or demo plus new build), soft costs (design, engineering, surveys, geotech, permits, fees, utility taps, tree mitigation), financing and carrying costs, and contingency.

-- Renovation case: total acquisition plus renovation versus projected post-renovation value.
+Renovation case: Total acquisition plus renovation versus projected post-renovation value.
 Use comparable renovated sales to set value.

-- Teardown case: acquisition plus demo, full build, and soft costs versus the expected value of a new home in that micro-location.
+Teardown case: Acquisition plus demo, full build, and soft costs versus the expected value of a new home in that micro-location.
 Use new-build comps.

-When to favor renovation or teardown
+When to Favor Renovation or Teardown

-- Favor renovation if the structure is fundamentally sound, your needs fit within the existing envelope plus a modest addition, heritage trees or easements limit new-build options, or you need a faster timeline.
+Favor renovation if the structure is fundamentally sound, your needs fit within the existing envelope plus a modest addition, heritage trees or easements limit new-build options, or you need a faster timeline.

-- Favor teardown if the layout is functionally obsolete, system upgrades would approach replacement cost, the lot commands a large land premium, or you want design flexibility that the current footprint cannot provide.
+Favor teardown if the layout is functionally obsolete, system upgrades would approach replacement cost, the lot commands a large land premium, or you want design flexibility that the current footprint cannot provide.

-Due diligence checklist for Tarrytown buyers
+Due Diligence Checklist for Tarrytown Buyers

-Use this list before making an offer or as contract contingencies.
+Use this list before making an offer or as contract contingencies:

 - Recent teardown, vacant-lot, and renovated comps on the same block or nearby